-Study 013 is an open-label Phase 2 drug-drug interaction study that evaluated the effects of a single oral dose of migalastat HCl (150 mg or 450 mg) coadministered prior to the currently marketed ERTs for Fabry disease (Fabrazyme® or Replagal®) in males with Fabry disease.
-Results from this study presented in February 2013 demonstrated an increase in α -GAL A enzyme levels, the enzyme deficient in Fabry patients, in plasma and in tissue following co-administration of migalastat HCl with ERT versus ERT alone.
-Based on the results from this study, the next chaperone-ERT combination study for Fabry disease is being designed to investigate intravenous treatment of migalastat HCl co-formulated with JCR's proprietary recombinant human α -GAL A enzyme (JR-051).
-An IND submission for this co-formulated investigational product is planned by year-end 2013 for entry into the clinic in early 2014.
+We have completed an open-label Phase 2 drug-drug interaction study (Study 013) that evaluated the effects of a single oral dose of migalastat HCl (150 mg or 450 mg) co-administered prior to the currently marketed ERTs for Fabry disease (i.e., Fabrazyme® or Replagal®) in males with Fabry disease.
+Results from this study were presented in February 2013 and demonstrated an increase in α -Gal A enzyme levels, the enzyme deficient in Fabry patients, in plasma and in skin following co-administration of migalastat HCl with ERT versus ERT alone.
+Based on the results from this study, the next chaperone-ERT combination study for Fabry disease is being designed to investigate intravenous treatment of migalastat HCl co-formulated with JCR Pharmaceuticals Co., Ltd.'s proprietary recombinant human α -Gal A enzyme (JR-051).

-AT2220 CHART Programs for Pompe Disease
+AT2220 CHART TM Programs for Pompe Disease

-We also continue to advance our pharmacological chaperone AT2220 (duvoglustat HCl) co-administered with the only approved ERTs (Myozyme®/Lumizyme®) for Pompe disease.
-We recently completed a Phase 2 safety and PK study (Study 010) that investigated single ascending oral doses of AT2220 (50 mg, 100 mg, 250 mg, and 600 mg) co-administered with Myozyme® or Lumizyme® (alglucosidase alfa. or recombinant human GAA enzyme, rhGAA), in patients with Pompe disease.
+We also continue to advance our pharmacological chaperone AT2220 (duvoglustat HCl) co-administered with the only approved ERTs (i.e., Myozyme®/Lumizyme®) for Pompe disease.
+We completed a Phase 2 safety and Pharmacokinetics study (Study 010) that investigated single ascending oral doses of AT2220 (50 mg, 100 mg, 250 mg, and 600 mg) co-administered with Myozyme® or Lumizyme® (alglucosidase alfa. or recombinant human GAA enzyme, rhGAA), in patients with Pompe disease.
 Each patient received one infusion of ERT alone, and then a single dose of AT2220 just prior to the next ERT infusion.
 Results from this study showed an increase in GAA enzyme activity in plasma and muscle compared to ERT alone.
-Based on these results, we expect to initiate a repeat-dose clinical study of a novel intravenous formulation of AT2220 (AT2220-IV) co-administered with Myozyme®/Lumizyme® in the third quarter of 2013.

-In addition, working with our contract manufacturer Laureate Pharmaceuticals, we have initiated development of a co-formulated product which combines AT2220 (duvoglustat HCl) with our own proprietary recombinant human (rh) GAA enzyme as a next-generation ERT for Pompe disease.
+In addition, we have begun development of a next-generation therapy for Pompe disease, which consists of AT2220 co-formulated with our own proprietary recombinant human (rh) GAA enzyme.
 We believe this approach has the potential to improve the properties of the rhGAA enzyme itself while incorporating AT2220 as a small molecule stabilizer to increase exposure and tissue uptake of active enzyme, and reduce immunogenicity relative to currently marketed ERTs.